-But to conclude from the biological evidence and related correlations that vaccines cause immunity, improved health, or reduced mortality, requires the denial and silencing of opposing scientific evidence, both biological evidence and related correlations.
+But to conclude from the biological evidence and related correlations that vaccines cause immunity, etc, requires the denial and silencing of opposing scientific evidence, both biological evidence and related correlations.
 The denial and suppression of that opposing data will be discussed in extensive detail throughout much of this online book.
-Today however, in this article, my focus was simply to explain correlation vs causation, and the media and health authority's double standard when it comes to reporting on correlative evidence.
+Today however, in this article, my focus was simply to explain correlation vs causation, AND the media and health authority's double standard when it comes to reporting correlative evidence.

 Clinical efficacy testing from a random selection of vaccine package inserts, showing either causal evidence for antibody generation, or correlative evidence for protection from illness, or the package insert shows both:

 Infanrix-Hexa vaccine package insert (starting at pg 20) Here

 Engerix-B vaccine package insert (on pg 13) Here